 Some users said that's an exceptionally good 4WD vehicle and very impressive but they were let down by their engine range and believed the Syncro was designed as a vehicle ideally suited and aimed at the service sector such as particular rescue services and the military, not for long journeys or extreme overlanders.
 That's why currently much of Synchro's enthusiasm has swapped into the Subaru engine to increase that range.

 2.1 L H4 (gas, water-cooled)

 How it works

 The Syncro is an automatic 4x4 drivetrain system, are is a different system with usually other 4WD vehicles use.
-The Synchro has silicone liquid to make 4x4 get it to work, so when you driving on normal roads you'll feel the same as usually RWD car work, but when through rough or slippery roads without the intervention you'll get 4WD.
+The Synchro has silicone liquid to make 4x4 get it to work, so when you drive on normal roads you'll feel the same as usual RWD car work, but when through rough or slippery roads without the intervention you'll get 4WD.

 How it works, when getting into rugged or slippery terrain the viscous coupling (a Synchro special gearbox) getting works harder with more often torque or at any time the rear wheels began to slip or spin the silicone liquid automatically engages and responds, he started hot and begins to thicken then deliver pulling power to the front wheels so it makes 4x4 worked.

 The viscous coupling has 4 gears plus "G", the G is a very low ratio gear that was very useful for going to Off-Road Playgrounds or down extreme slopes.

 Remember, when you feel the 4x4 doesn't work, please check the silicone liquid condition, it same as the lubricant engine that needs renewing when has expired or is exhausted.